Distance: 44.7 miles

 Looking out toward Pleasanton, the setting sun casts a warm glow on the shadowed hills

-With some food and gatorade in me, knowing I was beginning the final ascent, my spirits finally lifted.
-The uphill was surprisingly gradual and runnable.
+With some food and gatorade in me, my spirits finally lifted.
+The back side of Mission Peak was surprisingly gradual and runnable.

 A cow stares at me in the fading light